 However, even after correct mapping of a network drive, if it doesn’t appear in File Explorer, this gearupwindows article will guide you.

-What is the Root Cause of Mapped Network Drive not Showing in File Explorer?
+What is the Root Cause of the Mapped Network Drive not Showing in File Explorer?

 The main problem of disappearing the mapped network drive in Windows 11 or 10 is when you map a network drive using administrative Command Prompt or a logon script.
 By default, network drives created with standard rights appear in File Explorer.
 So either you delete the mapped drive and again create with regular rights or use below mentioned guideless to fix the issue of the mapped network drive not showing in Windows 11 or 10.